tripLr/rpi4-cm4-fedora-bugfix/README.md

 >
 >    Make sure J4 (USB SLAVE BOOT ENABLE) / J2 (nRPI_BOOT) is set to the disabled position and/or nothing is plugged into the USB slave port.
 Power cycling the IO board should now result in the Compute Module booting from eMMC.

+# Post writing to device cleanup
+> Fedora Server and others use LVM for the / (root) directory and the entire drive space is not accessable yet.
+> The image is not automaticlly adjusted to the size of the drive beyond the inital 8GB image.
+> The instructions to do this are quite long and included in the Fedora-Resize-Image.md file included
+> in this archive

+# WIP Todo List
 # Write image to the CM4 mass storage with the approved arm-image-installer from Fedora
+# Post Writing Fedora Image
+# First boot and Setup
+# Setup root, user, network

-# Debugging session
+# Debugging session Begin
+> At this point in the process, the Fedora Blank Screen Bug rears its ugly head.
+I will describe the other two methods
+# Remote access
+> Check if IP address exists, ssh access, Cockpit access
+# Manually access the storage for remote access
+> Set IP
+> set ssh
+# Manually access
+> logs , check
+> linux cmdline boot process

 # Edit the boot sequence with the boot.conf booloader configurations